-Ali Launer combines luxurious precious, semiprecious stones, handmade Bali Sterling silver and glass seed beads on the skulls of noble animals to create an impressive, signature style of art.
+Ali Rouse brings a fresh new beauty to old materials.
+She combines luxurious precious, semiprecious stones, handmade Bali Sterling silver and glass seed beads on the skulls of noble animals to create an impressive, signature style of art.

-Few artists are creating anything remotely like Ms. Rouse Launer’s work, with its fabulous combination of beautiful patterns and extraordinary bold presence.
+Few artists are creating anything remotely like Ali’s work, with its fabulous combination of beautiful patterns and extraordinary bold presence.
 The animal form, often with large, gorgeous horns, serves as the frame housing the intricate details of her designs.
-Each animal offers unique opportunities and possibilities, which Ms. Launer interprets as angular and symmetrical, or abstracted, simulating movement in the geometric composition.
+Each animal offers unique opportunities and possibilities, which Ali interprets as angular and symmetrical, or abstracted, simulating movement in the geometric composition.

-Taking anywhere from 15 to 80 hours to create, Ms. Launer links the elements of nature and design to create elaborate designs.
+Taking anywhere from 15 to 80 hours to create, Ali links the elements of nature to create elaborate designs.
 Most of the animals she represents are emblematic of the region, such as the bison, bull, and ram.
-She also uses rare African impala, oryx and kudu because of their distinct shape and beautiful elegance.
+She also uses humanely-sourced rare African impala y, oryx and kudu because of their distinct shape and beautiful elegance.

-A skilled artisan, Ms. Launer has received major national coverage for her fashion and design work.
+A skilled artisan, Ali has received major national coverage for her fashion and design work.
 Her jewelry has been featured by In Style and Vogue Magazines, as well as on The Early Show.
-The skulls are her most recent artistic venture, and have been exhibited throughout the Southwest, as well as in New York, Dallas, Orlando and Colorado.
+The skulls have been exhibited throughout the Southwest, as well as in New York, Dallas, Orlando and Colorado.

-At twenty two, Ali headed west to Santa Fe, New Mexico.
+At twenty-two, Ali headed west to Santa Fe, New Mexico.
 This is where she was inspired to begin beading skulls.
 She purchased her first skull at the Santa Fe flea market and began by trial and error.
 The first skull still hangs proudly in her home studio.
-She was recently the featured artist in Albuquerque, The Magazine, April, 2008 issue.
-Also in 2008, Ali had a showing at the Harwood Museum located in Taos, New Mexico through the National Museum for Women in the Arts and became a proud member of the Corrales Society of Artists.